 5 Underrated West Coast Small Towns

-The Cape West Coast is known for its pristine beaches, lovable communities and incredible mountain ranges but there are a few towns that are underrated along Route 27.
+The Cape West Coast is familiar for its pristine beaches, lovable communities, and incredible mountain ranges but there are some towns that are underrated along Route 27.

-As much as there are still many West Coast towns to be explored, many underestimate the series of quaint historic towns and fishing villages have to offer.
+There are so many West Coast towns worth exploring, many underestimate the series of quaint historic towns and fishing villages have to offer.
 Some can be the perfect day trip or a relaxing holiday the whole family can enjoy.

 Here are five towns that are underrated along the West Coast:

-Porterville is also known for its world famous spot for paragliding and hangliding during the summer; launching from Dasklip Pass.
+It’s also a world-famous spot for paragliding and hand gliding during the summer; launching from Dasklip Pass.
 This Pass has narrow spots for those advert adventurers but spectacular views and worth the experience.